CoolHandDev/go-mssql-runner/README.md

 ## Environment Variables

-First things first, storing credentials in environment variables is not secure.
-Use this only for short lived terminal sessions.

 The following environment variables can be set to store the minimum information.
 If no flags are set on the command, then the program will look at these for values.
 Flags override environment values.

 **GOSQLR_CONFIGFILE**